 - What is cause?
-(There's a simple question ©.) - Situated understanding, causal mechanisms, cause-effect, and correlation are all equally valuable ways to help us explain and understand the social world.
+(There's a simple question ©.) - Situated understanding, causal mechanisms, and causal effects are all equally valuable ways to help us explain and understand the social world.
 Discuss. - What is the relation between epistemology and ethics? - How do ethics play out in differing research contexts?
 Consider three: elite interviews of Commission bureaucrats in Brussels; a field experiment in Sierra Leone; fieldwork among Roma in Hungary. - Are the ethical aspects of your thesis finished or just beginning when the EUI Ethics Committee approves your ethical framework? - Ethics do not matter for quantitative researchers.
 Discuss.

-Session 3 - Case Studies
+Session 3 - Case Studies, Sites and Comparison: Design and Execution

-- George, Alexander and Andrew Bennett, Case Studies and Theory Development in the Social Sciences (Cambridge, MA: MIT Press, 2005) Chapters 1, 4-5. - Gerring, John, Case Study Research: Principles and Practices, Second Edition (Cambridge: Cambridge University Press, 2017) Chapters 1-3, 5, 7-8, 11.
+George, Alexander and Andrew Bennett, Case Studies and Theory Development in the Social Sciences (Cambridge, MA: MIT Press, 2005) - Chapter 1.

+Gerring, John, Case Study Research: Principles and Practices, Second Edition (Cambridge: Cambridge University Press, 2017) - Chapters 1-3, 7-8, 11.
+(E-Book)